GeniusCorn/vue3-starter/README.md

 ## Deploy on Netlify

-Go to Netlify, add new site and import an existing project from your git repository, just click deploy site and the app will be live soon.
+Go to Netlify, add a new site and import an existing project from your git repository, just click deploy the site and the app will be live soon.